serverless/blog/posts/2017-09-26-serverless-monitoring-the-good-the-bad-and-the-ugly.md

 We're lucky that, in 2017, this is a given.
 Monitoring software has become so advanced that in today's world of programming the overhead is minimal.
 The sun was not shining so bright back in the day.
 Monitoring applications was followed by a known fact that it would impact your app's performance significantly.

 ### How does this translate to Serverless?
 The Serverless revolution has been gaining strength for the past few years.
 I see no reason for it to stop.
 The hype is real.

-Developers are starting to view the **F**unction as a **S**ervice architecture as a savior.
-Making it possible to scale applications automatically serving only as many users as needed.
-The pay as you go method has cut costs drastically, making it possible for startups to create awesome software for the fraction of the cost it would "normally" cost.
+Developers are starting to view the **F**unction as a **S**ervice architecture as a savior, something that makes it possible to scale applications automatically and serve only as many users as needed.
+The pay-as-you-go method cuts costs drastically and makes it possible for startups to create awesome software for a fraction of the cost.

 But, wait a minute.
-What else was needed to be cut, for it to become a possibility?
+What else needs to be cut for that to become a possibility?

 A couple of things come to mind.
 The overview of your code performance and tracking errors are first.
 Silent failures as well.
 How do you monitor the performance of a server that is not a server?
 Schrödinger's server?
 Okay, now my head hurts.

 This paradox needs a new perspective.
 Monitoring Serverless is a new beast in itself.
 Traditional methods will not work.
 A new mindset is in order.